mih/Psignifit-3.x/doc-src/TUTORIAL_BAYES.rst

 Bayesian inference follows a slightly different logic than conventional frequentist inference.

-1. In a bayesian framework, probability is used to quantify *uncertainty*.
+1. In a Bayesian framework, probability is used to quantify *uncertainty*.
 As the data are perfectly certain (we measured them), the data are typically considered fixed.
 In contrast, the parameters are uncertain (we don't know them).
 Thus, the parameters are modeled as random variables.
-2. In a bayesian framework, it is not common to simply consider a single value of a parameter.
+2. In a Bayesian framework, it is not common to simply consider a single value of a parameter.
    Instead, we want to get an idea of the so called 'posterior' distribution.
 That is the distribution of parameters (and the associated uncertainty about parameters) that is left after having observed the data.
 The posterior distribution is in most cases relatively easy to write down